epicweb-dev/config/docs/decisions/007-no-semi.md

 Another issue people have with leaving off semicolons is you can start a line with a bracket or a parentheses and that can cause problems if the previous line doesn't have a semicolon.
-We're not gonna have those problems because we use the [`no-unexpected-multiline`](https://eslint.org/docs/latest/rules/no-unexpected-multiline) rule from ESLint (not to mention prettier makes the code look funny if you try that).
+We're not going to have those problems because we use the [`no-unexpected-multiline`](https://eslint.org/docs/latest/rules/no-unexpected-multiline) rule from ESLint (not to mention Prettier makes the code look funny if you try that).
 For example, if you were to write something like this:

 <!-- prettier-ignore -->